Exove/vvv-timber-site-template/README.md

  - This site template assumes that you will store your project in a git repo of its own (it's perfectly possible to use non-git existing codebase with VVV 2.x, but maybe you don't need this template then);
  - it is advisable to use a `.test` local domain.
 [See why](https://varyingvagrantvagrants.org/docs/en-US/troubleshooting/dev-tld/);
- - it is a good idea to have your site folder located separately from the main VVV directory (with the `local_dir` key of project config in `vvv-custom.yml`).
+ - though not mandatory, it is a good idea to have your site folder located separately from the main VVV directory (with the `local_dir` key of project config in `vvv-custom.yml`).

 ### Installing VVV2